-The Municipal Hazardous or Special Waste (MHSW) Program allows Ontario residents to safely dispose of household products that require special handling, such as single-use batteries and propane tanks.
+The Municipal Hazardous or Special Waste (MHSW or Orange Drop) Program operated by the industry funding organization Stewardship Ontario (SO) allows Ontario residents to safely dispose of household products that require special handling, such as propane tanks and oil filters.
 Industry stewardship organizations are responsible for recovering additional hazardous waste products, including automotive materials; paints and coatings; pesticides, solvents and fertilizers; and proprietary carbon dioxide cylinders.

 MHSW Program wind up

-In April 2018, the Minister of the Environment and Climate Change directed Stewardship Ontario to wind up the Municipal Hazardous or Special Waste (MHSW) Program on December 31, 2020.
-This will enable the transition of hazardous or special waste to individual producer responsibility under the Resource Recovery and Circular Economy Act, 2016.
+On April 12, 2018, the Minister of the Environment, Conservation and Parks directed SO to wind up the MHSW Program to enable the transition of hazardous or special materials to the individual producer responsibility (IPR) regulatory framework outlined in the Resource Recovery and Circular Economy Act, 2016 (RRCEA).

-Information related to the program wind up and future consultations will be posted on the Authority’s website when available.
-Until the wind-up date, the MHSW Program will continue to operate without disruption.
+Until the wind-up on September 30, 2021, SO will continue to operate the MHSW program without disruption.
 This includes the operation of the industry stewardship plans managed by the Automotive Materials Stewardship, Product Care Association and SodaStream.
 For operational enquiries, contact the following:

 - Stewardship Ontario: firstname.lastname@example.org